JayRichh/afbuddy/README.md

 MIT.

+<h2>🖋️ Credits</h2>

+Fonts used in this project are provided by JetBrains.
+Special thanks to:

+Philipp Nurullin <philipp.nurullin@jetbrains.com>
+Konstantin Bulenkov <kb@jetbrains.com>

 <h2>🌍 Internationalization</h2>

 AF Buddy supports multiple languages, including English and Norwegian.
 To switch the front-facing text to Norwegian, follow these steps: